No Mr. China this is not done, says India - your true face is exposed! Amb Vishnu Prakash

 Post 1962, we had downgraded our relations with China, but never snapped it.
 In 1988, when Rajiv Gandhi went to China, the economic differential was much less than what it is today.
 They were more amenable talking to us then.
 Today, they perceive the differential to be much more.
 They want to create their own world order and India is an irritant for them, Ambassador Prakash also says.

 The road built by us at Ladakh was seen as direct challenge by the Chinese.
 The Karakoram Highway is very important for them to access Xinjiang and Tibet.
-Further the China-Pakistan Economic Corridor is also very important for them.
+Further, the China-Pakistan Economic Corridor is also very important for them.
 They want to pressurise India and the strategic value of having heights in the Galwan Valley is very obvious, Prakash also says.

 What next for India: